 As just mentioned, CRIF also speaks of a "linking" of data in Appendix 10, page 1.
-This could mean that CRIF has linked the personal request data with non-personal socio-demographic information (such as statistics on the house, street, postcode, comparable people of similar age, etc.).
+This could mean that CRIF has linked the personal request data with non-personal sociodemographic information (such as statistics on the house, street, postcode, comparable people of similar age, etc.).
 Such practices are known from credit reporting agencies - also outside Austria.
-It is quite conceivable, for example, that a man in his early 30s who lives in vienna or a person living in the base an average credit rating of only 446 in CRIF's systems.
+It is quite conceivable, for example, that a man in his early 30s who lives in a person living in a person living in the personal sociodemographic in CRIF's systems.
 However, if CRIF has assigned such statistical values to the complainant without checking them, incorrect personal data have been generated as a result, since the complainant - as explained above - in reality has an excellent credit rating.